agis/git-style-guide/README.md

   Use [lightweight tags](http://git-scm.com/book/en/v2/Git-Basics-Tagging#Lightweight-Tags) to bookmark/label commits for private and temporary use.

-* Keep your repositories at a good shape.
-Perform maintenance tasks occasionally.
-This goes for both local and remote repositories:
+* Keep your repositories at a good shape by performing maintenance tasks occasionally, in your local *and* remote repositories:

   * [`git-gc(1)`](http://git-scm.com/docs/git-gc)
   * [`git-prune(1)`](http://git-scm.com/docs/git-prune)